viboes/std-make/doc/proposal/factories/DXXXX_factories.md

     T a,
     ...
     return make_shared(a);
-    //return shared_ptr(a); // would this be correct if P0091R0 is accepted?
+    //return shared_ptr(a); // this should be correct if P0091R0 is accepted?
 }
 ```